dcsherman/ascendant-claves/README.md

 	PreScavengeProcess
 	This script will report on all dynamic DNS records in a particular AD-integrated DNS zone that are at risk of being scavenged by the DNS scavenging process.
 (Ex. ">Get-RecordsToBeScavenged.ps1 -DnsZone myzone -WarningDays 5" will find all DNS records in the zone 'myzone' that are set to be scavenged within 5 days.

+	BackupForWebsiteLogs
+	Function for backing up performance and activity logs for resident IIS web server.